AndreaPasqualini/andreapasqualini.github.io/_posts/2019-11-26-build-your-website.md

 search_exclude: true
 ```

+### Customize the theme

+Now that we are using a theme, we may want to customize it, so that it does not look exactly like the original.
-To further customize the theme, we need to get access to certain special folders.
+To do so, we need to get access to certain special folders.
 Notable such folders carry the names `_includes`, `_layouts` and `_sass`.
 Given the instructions in [First Setup](#first-setup), we do not have those folders in our root folder.
 We need to find them and copy them over.